 Businesses with aggressive sustainability goals can aim for full 100 percent renewable status by considering different resources for powering their facilities, including an emerging resource: biogas.
 Biogas is natural gas derived from the decomposition of organic matter and can be produced from landfills, agricultural and industrial waste digesters, and wastewater treatment plants.

-Organic material is delivered to a digester, for example, which breaks down the matter into biogas, liquids and solids.1 The biogas product is mostly methane – the primary component of natural gas – carbon dioxide and water vapor.
-Biogas can replace traditional natural gas supplies after it is first processed to remove non-methane compounds.
+Organic material is delivered to a digester, for example, which breaks down the matter into biogas, liquids and solids.1 The biogas product is mostly methane – the primary component of natural gas – in addition to carbon dioxide and water vapor.
+Biogas can replace traditional natural gas after it is first processed to remove non-methane compounds.
 Biogas becomes renewable natural gas or “RNG” once cleaned and injected into a commercial pipeline system and can be used to produce heat and electricity.

 In addition to heat and electricity, renewable natural gas can be used to power vehicles.
-Constellation works with compressed natural gas (CNG) fueling stations to make biogas available as vehicle fuel and to become eligible to generate renewable vehicle fuel credits.
+Constellation works with compressed natural gas (CNG) fueling stations to make biogas available as vehicle fuel and to become eligible to generate renewable fuel credits.

 The Environmental Impact of Biogas

 When compared with natural gas, carbon emissions are 40 percent lower in biogas engines.2 In addition, when used to power vehicles, biogas reduces greenhouse gas emissions by up to 91 percent relative to gasoline.3

 Compared with landfill biogas, biogas sourced from dairy manure may also offer customers with even greater carbon emissions reduction.4 This is because methane, which emits from most biogas sources including dairy manure, can be “captured” and prevented being exposed to the atmosphere (like with landfill gas) when funneled and piped into a digester, which is where the cleaner renewable energy end product is produced and becomes ready for use.